xthecoolboy/Boonsky-Bot/README.md

 If a user join a voice channel or leave a voice channel and there is no **show-logger-on** role yet it will create that role, and make a category channel: Logger and a text channel: #announce-voice-channel-user.
 I havent made it yet it ordens the channels so you will have to drag #announce-voice-channel-user channel to its parent category channel: Logger to be com a sub channel.

-### announce users for members with role show-logger-on
+### Announce users for members with role show-logger-on
 The user can use the command **!logger on** or **!logger off** to show or hide the channel messages.
 When somebody joins, leaves, switches channel the bot will send a messsage to #announce-voice-channel-user and if you have that text channel selected it will read out in Text-To-Speach (TTS) who joined or leaved or switched channel.